 If you or a loved one is living with a disability, financial stability is certainly a thought that’s crossed your mind more than once.
-An uncertain physical or mental condition can lead to an uncertain future.
+Uncertain physical or mental conditions can lead to uncertain futures.

-Once approved for the Disability Tax Credit, a disabled person may be eligible for the Registered Disability Savings Plan (RDSP).
+Once you fill out form T2201 and get approved for the Disability Tax Credit, a disabled person may be eligible for the Registered Disability Savings Plan (RDSP).
 The RDSP offers families financial security for the futures of their loved ones with disabilities.

 So what do you need to know before you seek an RDSP application?
 First, you’ll need to meet the RDSP eligibility criteria, which states:

 If you meet all three conditions, you may qualify for the RDSP.
 For a child with a disability, the parent has the authority to establish and manage the RDSP.
 Note that there’s also an upper cap limit of $200,000 that can be contributed in a lifetime, though there are no annual limits on these contributions.
 The RDSP has no restrictions on when the funds are used, or for what purpose; some taxes may be applicable on withdrawals.